Belladonnixi/InrManagementCompose/README.md

 OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Update:

+# will not be finished in Android I'll doing a redesign an then rwritting the Project in Flutter and the missing parts, where then will be a database or better said datastructure rework will be done too.

 Inr Management
 ==============
 ![Screenshot_20220811-120518_Inr Management](https://user-images.githubusercontent.com/99251460/184199402-2d8d17f1-bdb8-4d7c-b98c-c4c0fda3f2ef.jpg)

-### Update:

-## will not be finished in Android I'll doing a redesign an then rwritting the Project in Flutter and the missing parts, where then will be a database or better said datastructure rework will be done too.

-This is a Work in Progress Project
+This is a Work in Progress Project/ Cancelled
 ==================================

 The idea to that project began in 2020 after my pulmonary embolism and began to rise in 2021 where I